Romney edges back into White House race, assails Santorum

 But, the newspaper's editorial board wrote, "Romney, unlike the zealous Rick Santorum, the impulsive Newt Gingrich and the backward-thinking Ron Paul, is preferable to the rest of the field.
 He is the only one who has the combination of resume and bearing to occupy the Oval Office."

+Santorum may have missed his chance to change the campaign dynamic at Wednesday's debate.

+"Santorum needed a strong performance in the debate and he didn't get it," Republican strategist Ford O'Connell said.
+"All eyes were on him.
+He had an opening and he missed it."

-(Additional reporting by David Schwartz, Susan Heavey, Alina Selyukh; Editing by Alistair Bell, Anthony Boadle and Sandra Maler)
+(Additional reporting by David Schwartz, Susan Heavey, Alina Selyukh; Editing by Alistair Bell and Anthony Boadle)